 We have formed a Sustainability Working Group comprised of representatives from our undergraduates, postgraduates, academics, and support staff, who will generate policies to help us reach net zero.
-Our new College Climate Change Champion, the biologist Professor Renier van der Hoorn, will chair their efforts.
+The group is chaired by our college Climate Change Champion, freshwater and marine ecologist Associate Professor Michelle Jackson.
+Professor Jackson’s research investigates the response of individual ecosystems to environmental change and global heating.

-We are already becoming a greener college across multiple fronts:
+We are already making progress on multiple fronts:

 - Lighting: All tungsten lights in the college will be replaced when they expire with efficient LEDs, a process which is currently halfway complete.
 Sensors are being installed in communal rooms to save energy through unecessary lighting.